-- 1. If Campus Community & Safety or Residence Hall staff suspect a student to be in possession or under the influence of controlled substances, that suspicion will be documented. - 2.
-If any one student (or group of students) is suspected of controlled substance use multiple times, the College reserves the right, with proper prior documentation, to employ any of the following to confirm that suspicion: - a.
-Perform a search of the student's room and person, - b.
-Employ trained canine search teams to search a residence hall floor or wing or the car(s) of suspected student(s) parked in campus parking lots, - c.
-The Dean of Students (or designee) may require the suspected student(s) to submit to a drug test to verify that the student is drug free, - d.
-Refusal of the test will be considered an admission of guilt, - 3.
-Students found responsible for illegal possession, use, or distribution (including sale) of controlled substances or paraphernalia will receive at a minimum: - a.
-A minimum of a \$150 fine, - b.
-A minimum of 1 semester and a maximum of 1 year of social probation, - c.
-The requirement to submit to and pay for a formal drug abuse assessment, - d.
-Notification of parent(s)/guardian(s) (dependent students). - e.
-Be required to submit to and pay for random drug screenings during the period of probation to verify they are staying drug free. - f.
-In addition, in cases where controlled substances and/or drug paraphernalia are found, local law enforcement authorities may be notified.
+- If Campus Community & Safety or Residence Hall staff suspect a student to be in possession or under the influence of controlled substances, that suspicion will be documented. - If any one student (or group of students) is suspected of controlled substance use multiple times, the College reserves the right, with proper prior documentation, to employ any of the following to confirm that suspicion: - Perform a search of the student's room and person. - Employ trained canine search teams to search a residence hall floor or wing or the car(s) of suspected student(s) parked in campus parking lots. - The Dean of Students (or designee) may require the suspected student(s) to submit to a drug test to verify that the student is drug free. - Refusal of the test will be considered an admission of guilt. - Students found responsible for illegal possession, use, or distribution (including sale) of controlled substances or paraphernalia will receive at a minimum: - A minimum of a \$150 fine, - A minimum of one semester and a maximum of one year of social probation, - The requirement to submit to and pay for a formal drug abuse assessment, - Notification of parent(s)/guardian(s) (dependent students). - Be required to submit to and pay for random drug screenings during the period of probation to verify they are staying drug free. - In addition, in cases where controlled substances and/or drug paraphernalia are found, local law enforcement authorities may be notified.